heatherbooker/frenchly/README.md

 a tool to supplement other methods of language learning

---> *ie*, this came about because I was dissatisfied with the countries and nationalities presented on Duolingo
+--> this came about because I wanted to learn more countries and nationalities!

 currently implemented for English learners to learn in French